Ken Stimpson Academy

 I really enjoy working within the wellbeing team because I like to help people and am a good listener.
 I am a great believer in a problem shared is a problem halved.
 I myself often feel stressed or overwhelmed and it helps me when I am able to help others.
 I want all students to be able to have a place they can come to with any worries, problems or concerns.
 Nothing is too small and sometimes, all you need is someone to listen to you.
 Outside of work, I enjoy reading, watching films and spending time with my family and two cats.

-Diversity at KSCS
+Diversity at KSA

-What is Mental Health and Wellbeing
+What is Mental Health and Wellbeing?

 What is Mental Health?